mohdaliiqbal/vagrant-phd3/README.md

 - Ambari host gets passwordless ssh access to all other nodes
 - All components from the above downloaded files are copied into yum repository inside the ambari host
 - **very important** The VMs are bridged hardcoded with Wifi network interface on a public network.
 Read [Vagrant Network](http://docs.vagrantup.com/v2/networking/index.html) for more details.
 You can change the bridge to go on any other interface by changing `BRIDGE_INTERFACE` variable.
 Look inside Vagrantfile for more information.
+- All nodes are bridged to public as some YUM updates were needed and they need to have access to the internet.
+You can use NAT, just make sure your nodes have internet access through the host.

 ###Configurations
 - Ambari server is 1GB.
 You can change this value by setting ```AMBARI_MEMORY_MB``` variable